open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 It can also accept an optional semantic segmentation mask to detect people, robots, or other dynamic objects in the scene to remove them from the environmental model's update.
 These dynamic obstacles are then later re-inserted at the end of the update to avoid artifacts in environmental updates related to dynamic obstacles without the need of expensive clearing logic.
 Common demonstrations show this with a particular human segmentation model, but any model may be used trained to segment out any number of object classes.

+NB: It may be necessary to regenerate these models in advance of doing any visual navigation or data collection/data fusion for visual navigation.
+See Troubleshooting section for details on common error messages and their solutions.

 TODO
 .. image: